-2. TEST DESIGN, DEVELOPMENT, AND SCORING OF THE 2010 MOD-MSA: READING
+2. TEST DESIGN, DEVELOPMENT, AND SCORING OF THE 2011 MOD-MSA: READING

 2.1.
-Test Design and Structure of the 2010 Mod-MSA: Reading
+Test Design and Structure of the 2011 Mod-MSA: Reading

-In 2010, a single form in reading was created for each grade level from 3 through 8.
+For 2011, a single form in reading was created for each grade level from 3 through 8.
+However, the operational forms (scoring form) for all grades were selected after administration, during Data Review.